-- Set aside furniture that is beyond repair for evaluation for insurance claims.
-Upholstered furniture that has been sitting in water for too long may be hard or impossible to salvage, as water can encourage the growth of bacteria, mold and mildew, all of which pose severe health hazards.
+- Set aside furniture that is beyond repair for evaluation of insurance claims.
+Upholstered furniture that has been sitting in water for too long may be hard or impossible to salvage, as water can encourage the growth of bacteria, mold, and mildew, all of which pose severe health hazards.
 Wood furniture that has become warped may also be difficult to save.

-Upholstered furniture with fabric coverings or fabric cushions can sometimes be salvage, but will more often be a total loss, especially if it was saturated in water.
+Upholstered furniture with fabric coverings or fabric cushions can sometimes be salvaged, but will more often be a total loss, especially if it was saturated with water.

 If there was only slight flooding and the furniture did not sit in water for too long, begin by separating upholstery fabrics and other colored items to prevent or stop any chance of color bleeding.

 Dry it completely as soon as possible to prevent mold and mildew from forming, which is a likely occurrence if more than 20 percent of the fabric is wet.

 Unfortunately, by its very nature, it is easy for upholstered furniture to absorb contaminants from flood waters.
 Again, before investing a lot of money in it for restoration, get a cost estimate to evaluate if it is worth saving.
 In most cases, flood-soaked upholstered furniture should be thrown away unless it is an antique or very valuable.

 If you do decide to keep your upholstered furniture, it is best to have it cleaned only by a professional—a process that can be fairly expensive, since the cleaning may involve stripping the furniture piece down to its frame.
 Even the springs and webbing may have to be replaced, depending on the extent of water damage.